-The Low Voltage Detector function operates by comparing the power supply voltage, V{DD} , with a pre-specified voltage level stored in the LVDC register.
-This has a range of between 2.2V and 4.0V.
-When the power supply voltage, V{DD} , falls below this pre-determined value, the LVDO bit will be set high indicating a low power supply voltage condition.
+The Low Voltage Detector function operates by comparing the power supply voltage, V{DD} , or the LVDIN pin input voltage, with a pre-specified voltage level stored in the LVDC register.
+This has a range of between 1.04V and 4.0V.
+When the power supply voltage, V{DD} , or the LVDIN pin input voltage, falls below this pre-determined value, the LVDO bit will be set high indicating a low power supply voltage condition.
 When the device is in the SLEEP mode, the low voltage detector will be disabled even if the LVDEN bit is high.
 After enabling the Low Voltage Detector, a time delay $t{\rm LVDS}$ should be allowed for the circuitry to stabilise before reading the LVDO bit.
-Note also that as the $V{\rm DD}$ voltage may rise and fall rather slowly, at the voltage nears that of $V{\rm LVD}$, there may be multiple bit LVDO transitions.
+Note also that as the $V{\rm DD}$ or $V{\rm LVDIN}$ voltage may rise and fall rather slowly, at the voltage nears that of $V{\rm LVD}$, there may be multiple bit LVDO transitions.